 The presentation of a document to the Senate is called tabling.
 This derives from the formal phrase used in the Senate standing orders: that a document be laid on the table of the Senate.

-The tabling of documents – by the President, by committees, by ministers and parliamentary secretaries, and by the Clerk – forms a significant part of almost every sitting day.
+The tabling of documents – by the President, by committees, by ministers and assistant ministers, and by the Clerk – forms a significant part of almost every sitting day.

 2. Authority for tabling documents